 Video surveillance cameras at the Mobil gas station and convenience store yielded valuable information about the perpetrator and his vehicle, O'Brien said on Monday.
 He had responded to the scene along with two Lenox officers.

-The cameras showed the suspect entering the store, reaching over the counter and grabbing about $35 from an attendant's
+The cameras showed the suspect entering the store, reaching over the counter and grabbing about $35 from an attendant's wallet, which was visible because she was making a purchase.

 Police emphasized that the suspect did not show or threaten to display a weapon.
 Several customers at the busy convenience store and gas station provided eyewitness accounts of the incident to police.